ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     ![](media/image32.png)

-6. Select the **GetAccounts** API call or the left side of the screen
+6. Select the **GetAccounts** API call on the left side of the screen

     ![](media/image33.png)